probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 $ git push
 ```

 and create the PR via the GitHub interface.
-There, briefly explain the changes as well as how they were tested.
+There, briefly explain the changes.
 That's it!
+If possible, please try running the test suite with tox or pytest before creating the PR.

 ## Virtual Environments